Antelope Canyon Arizona, USA Travel Guide

 Reimbursement for non-refundable expenses if your trip is canceled or cut short, including due to flash flood-related tour cancellations.

 Coverage for lost luggage, cameras, or other valuables.
-Items such as Pacsafe can offer additional security.
+Products like Pacsafe can offer additional security.

 Page, AZ, is generally a safe tourist town being a safe area.
-The main safety concerns for visitors within Antelope Canyon itself are environmental dangers, not crime.
+The main safety concerns for visitors within A Famous slot canyon in arizona itself are environmental dangers, not crime.
 Altitude (4,300 feet) can cause mild effects for some.

 The chasm environment can be dusty.
 Individuals with respiratory sensitivities may consider wearing a bandana or mask to cover their mouth and nose.
 Protect camera gear from dust.